This page is currently under construction. If you have questions about GC Image not listed on this page, please forward them to us.

 Mapping button for linear value mapping.

-Step 2: To apply the Value Mapping to the image, click the
+Step 2: To apply the Value Mapping to the image, click the Apply button or the OK button.

 Step 1: Select either RGB or HSV Color Space.